- International Fees

 Important information

-2. For more information for this particular course, please contact robby_tandrian@bcit.ca Note: BCIT reserves the right to cancel courses.
+- For questions related to this course, please email us at soepts@bcit.ca and include your BCIT ID (if you have one).
+Note: BCIT reserves the right to cancel courses.
 In the event of a part-time studies course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current.

 Status